NYC Building Violations, by the Numbers

 Violations dismissed

-unpaid from 2025 alone
+Unpaid from 2025 alone

-08The full data reference
+The full data reference

 The exhaustive cuts — what each violation type costs, how every dollar stands, and how hearings actually end.
 Cite any row.